climate-action-kits/pxt-fwd-edu/ms-risingsea-modify.md

 2. How do you think a different amount of ice would change the results of your experiment?

 3. How did the temperature of the water influence the speed of ice melting?

+4. How does creating a shelf of land in your container for ice to sit on change how much your sea rose?

 ## Finished! @showdialog
 In the next step, you can click the ``|Done|`` button to finish the tutorial.